nonviolent-action-lab/crowd-counting-consortium/README.md

 # Crowd Counting Consortium Dataset
-This repository is home to a compiled and augmented version of the [Crowd Counting Consortium](https://sites.google.com/view/crowdcountingconsortium/home)'s data on political crowds in the United States, including marches, protests, rallies, demonstrations, strikes, and similar actions.
+This repository is home to a compiled and augmented version of the [Crowd Counting Consortium](https://sites.google.com/view/crowdcountingconsortium/home)'s data on political protest events in the United States.
+We use a broad definition of "protest," so the dataset includes protests, rallies, demonstrations, marches, strikes, and similar actions.

 - The latest version of the full dataset is stored in csv format in this repository ([here](https://github.com/nonviolent-action-lab/crowd-counting-consortium/blob/master/ccc_compiled.csv)).